MicrosoftDocs/azure-stack-docs/AKS-Hybrid/ad-sso.md

 ### Step 5: Copy kubeconfig and other files to the client machine

-You should copy the three files listed below from the AKS workload cluster to your client machine:<!--Please verify the cluster type, here and in bullet 2.-->
+You should copy the three files listed below from the AKS workload cluster to your client machine:

 - Copy the AD _kubeconfig_ file created in the previous step to $env:USERPROFILE\.kube\config.